chiffa/BioFlow/dev_log.rst

     - Tentatively patched by making the pull from which the IDs are sampled stricter

-Random ID assignement to the the threads seem to be working as well
+Random ID assignements to the the threads seem to be not working as well
+    - TODO: rename pool to thread
+    - TODO: add the ID to the treads

+Threading seem to be failing as well.
+The additional threads execute the first sampling, but never commit.
+Given that they freeze out somewhere in the middle, the most likely hypothesis is that they run out of RAM and only one thread - that keeps a lock on it  - continues going forwards.

 Current refactoring:
 --------------------

+ - TODO: [SHOW-STOPPER: Hunt down the memory leak
+    - pympler (muppy + summary)
+    - objgraph
+    - memory-profiler

  - TODO: [SANITY]: remove nested lists from auto-analyze